Clinical Nurse Specialist

 Healthcare Reform 101

-After completing a CNS program, you may obtain certification by examination in some specialties, although there is no certification exam available for many specialty areas.
-In order to practice, you may need to be certified by your state licensing board.
+In order to practice, you may need to be licensed by your state licensing board.

 Search for funding opportunities related to this career